Deployment

 • the normal periodic interval

-Each reconcile inspects the current database state, computes a diff from the policy, and then either applies it or publishes a non-mutating plan depending on spec.mode.
+Each reconcile inspects the current database state, computes a diff from the policy, and then either applies it or publishes a plan depending on spec.mode.
+Plan mode is non-mutating: it does not execute PostgreSQL DDL and it does not create generated password Secrets.
 Same-database policies are serialized, and status-only updates do not retrigger the controller.

 Use this page for the external behavior and operating model.
 For the internal controller pipeline and locking model, see the operator architecture page.